SauravKumarMahato/Learning_git/Readme.md

 ```diff
 git reset --soft HEAD~1
 ```
--(only resets the commit i.e. one commit will be removed but file is still in staging area.)
+- only resets the commit i.e. one commit will be removed but file is still in staging area
--You can check it by
+- You can check it by
 ```diff
 git ls-files
 ```
 ```diff
 git reset HEAD~1
 ```
--(undo one commit and also undo files from staging area)
+- (undo one commit and also undo files from staging area)

 ```diff
   git reset --hard HEAD~1
 ```
-  -(undo one commit, undo files from staging area and removes file from working directory as well)
+- (undo one commit, undo files from staging area and removes file from working directory as well)